esphome/esphome-docs/components/switch/custom.rst

 Custom Switch
 =============

-This integration can be used to create custom switches in esphomelib using the C++ (Arduino) API.
+This integration can be used to create custom switches in ESPHome using the C++ (Arduino) API.

 Please first read :doc:`/components/sensor/custom` guide,